Paul G. Dietrich

 - He also says that he was a former television producer for both CBS television and Public Broadcasting (This is exaggerated, but he did have some experience in TV production operations.
 However it is difficult to know to what degree this was propagenda for corporations, or ultra-libertarian views.)

 Dietrich served four years as a Republican State Representative for St Louis in the Missouri General Assembly.
-In his spare time he was the Editor of a book titled A Guide to American Foreign Policy And National Defense. (probably for the CIA:via his wife.)
+In his spare time he was the Editor of a book titled A Guide to American Foreign Policy And National Defense.
+(This was a subsidiary operation of the NCLR 0 which also ran the John Davis Lodge Center for International Studies and the Congressional Policy Institute)

 Dietrich became a major force in promoting resistance to smoking reduction measures, mainly because he had all the right connections for a lobbyist -- in government circles (military and CIA); in the Republican side of politics; and in the corporate-oriented media (print and TV).
 He was a frequent contributor to the editorial page of the Wall Street Journal (mainly attacking the WHO) and he has written extensively on the subject of international economic development.
 He was also paid generously by both Philip Morris and British-American Tobacco to run media tours and lecture courses around the world.
 He obviously enjoyed travel, and he volunteered his services to run media and staff-lobbying training programs at various exotic sites around the world